Buying Sailing Holiday Insurance

 It can seem a bit daunting and time consuming if you have not done it before.
 Keep in mind that it is basically a travel insurance policy with knobs on to cover sailing.

 Please Note.
-We are not insurance brokers.
-We can’t provide advice on buying sailing holiday insurance or sell you sailing holiday insurance.
+We are not insurance brokers and we can’t provide advice on buying sailing holiday insurance or sell you sailing holiday insurance.
 What we can do is tell you about some of the potential pitfalls that we have come across during 14 years of chartering and add a few notes about some of the things to consider before you buy.
 We take an interest in the insurance policies that people arrive with but we can’t advise on a particular policy for you or tell you if you are adequately covered.

 Our guest sailors often ask ‘where do I go for specialist sailing holiday travel insurance’?
 So here is a link to a UK-based specialist sailing holiday insurer.
 This is an affiliate link, which means they might give us a small amount of money if you buy insurance through them – all donations gratefully received.
 You do not have to use this insurer to sail with us.
 There are other insurers you can use, and Topsail may or may not be cheapest or most suitable insurer for you.

-These notes are primarily aimed at people sailing on the schooner Trinovante but if you have landed here looking for some general information these notes apply to anyone going on a sailing holiday.
+These notes are primarily aimed at people sailing on our schooner Trinovante but if you have landed here looking for some general information these notes apply to anyone going on a sailing holiday.
 Of course we’d love you to check out our sailing holidays while you are here.

 Ask ‘does this policy cover me for this’?
 Print the reply – keep it with your documents.